-One of the most exciting and recognizable stops on Wawona road is Tunnel View.
+Tunnel View is one of the most exciting and recognizable stops on Wawona road.
 A popular roadside viewpoint with impressive views of the wooded valley and mountains within the Yosemite National Park.
 You will drive the Wawona tunnel.
 It and the View tunnel just behind its eastern portal were completed in 1933.
 At 4,233 feet (1,290 m) long, the Wawona Tunnel is the longest highway tunnel in California.
 The Wawona Tunnel is the subject of the black-and-white photograph by Ansel Adams: From the Wawona Tunnel, Winter, Yosemite, c.
 1935.
 The Wawona Tunnel was bored through solid granite rock and carries Wawona Road through a granite mountain on the south side of the Merced River.

 Turtleback Dome View